mc2-project/mc2/docs/cli/usage.rst

 Running Computation
 -------------------
 To perform computation, first write a script that contains the Python (in the case of Secure XGBoost) or the Scala (in the case of Opaque SQL) code that you want to run.
 Example scripts can be found in ``demo/``.
 Specify this script in the :doc:`configuration YAML <../config>`.
-You can then remotely run this script using MC:sup:`2` Client.
+You can then remotely run this script using MC\ :sup:`2` Client.

 .. code-block:: bash

     # Run your Secure XGBoost or Opaque SQL computation
     mc2 run --xgb/--sql

-As part of this step, MC:sup:`2` Client will perform remote attestation to authenticate all enclaves and ensure that the expected code has been properly loaded into each enclave.
+As part of this step, MC\ :sup:`2` Client will perform remote attestation to authenticate all enclaves and ensure that the expected code has been properly loaded into each enclave.
 Attestation parameters, e.g. what values to check, are also specified during :doc:`configuration <../config>`.
-MC:sup:`2` Client will retrieve these parameters under the hood and attest accordingly.
+MC\ :sup:`2` Client will retrieve these parameters under the hood and attest accordingly.

 Decrypting and Downloading Results
 ----------------------------------
 Once your computation has finished, you can download and, optionally, decrypt the results.
-All compute services included with MC:sup:`2` will only save encrypted results to disk, i.e. it will not expose any results in plaintext.
+All compute services included with MC\ :sup:`2` will only save encrypted results to disk, i.e. it will not expose any results in plaintext.
 You should specify the source of the transfer, i.e. the paths of the results on the cloud, and the destination of the transfer, i.e. the local directory to which you want to save results, during :doc:`configuration <../config>`.

 .. code-block:: bash